Real-time clock: Historic RTCs

-PDP-8s and Novas used a real-time clock that was accurate, simple and low cost.
+PDP-8 and Data General Nova used a real-time clock that was accurate, simple and low cost.
 In Europe, North America and some other grids, the frequency of the AC mains is adjusted to the long-term frequency accuracy of the national standards.
 In those grids, clocks using AC mains can keep perfect time without adjustment.
 Such clocks are not practical in portable computers or grids (e.g. in South Asia) that do not regulate the frequency of AC mains.

 These computers' power supplies use a transformer or resistor divider to produce a sine wave at logic voltages.
 This signal is conditioned by a zero crossing detector, either using a linear amplifier, or a schmitt trigger.
 The result is a square wave with single, fast edges at the mains frequency.
 This logic signal triggers an interrupt.
 The interrupt handler software usually counts cycles, seconds, etc. In this way, it can provide an entire clock and calendar.
 In the IBM 360, the interrupt updates a 64-bit count of microseconds utilized by standardized systems software.
 The clock's jitter error is half if the clock interrupts for each zero crossing, instead of each cycle.

 The clock also usually formed the basis of computers' software timing chains; e.g. it was usually the timer used to switch tasks in an operating system.
 Counting timers used in modern computers provide similar features at lower precision, and may trace their requirements to this type of clock. (e.g. in the PDP-8, the mains-based clock, model DK8EA, came first, and was later followed by a crystal-based clock, DK8EC.)

 A software-based clock must be set each time its computer is turned on.
 Originally this was done by computer operators.
 When the Internet became commonplace, network time protocols were used to automatically set clocks of this type.